This kegel trainer is loved by Gwyneth Paltrow, Davina McCall, and Khloe Kardashian.

 Even the likes of Gwyneth Paltrow, Davina McCall, and Khloe Kardashian are fans.

-Bowler is now addressing other overlooked women’s health issues, with a new device due for launch in 2018, and a further three planned for release during the next two years.
+Bowler has now turned her attention to address other overlooked women’s health issues, with a new device due for launch in 2018, and a further three planned for release during the next two years.

-(Her next device is ‘not for vaginas’, she confirms, but it will help women in terms of confidence and empowerment).
+(Her next device is ‘not for vaginas’, she confirms, but will still help women in terms of confidence and empowerment).

-The big dream is to move women’s health tech away from what Bowler calls “the pinkification of technology for women” – slapping existing tech onto a necklace, or bringing out a pink tracker in place of true innovation.
+The big dream is to move women’s health tech away from what Bowler calls “the pinkification of technology for women”, so businesses can focus on true innovation.

 “Why can’t we say the word vagina?
 Why can’t we talk about menstruation?
-These are very normal parts of being a woman.”
+These are very normal parts of being a woman,” says Bowler.

 Here’s to helping all women feel awesome about their bodies once more.